workingDog/CesiumScala/README.md

 ## Usage

+I recomend using the latest SNAPSHOT version as it includes bug fixes and improvements.
+To do this use "sbt publishLocal" see below.

-Add the following dependency to your build.sbt:
+To use the latest release add the following dependency to your build.sbt:

     libraryDependencies += "com.github.workingDog" %%% "cesiumscala" % "1.1"